NGB Train at Home Programmes

 Cara Centre have put together a series of circuits that can be done at home, in your garden or house.
 The series are fully inclusive and include adapted exercises for wheelchair users or people with reduced mobility.
 The exercises are released weekly on their website.

-There may be a pause in training at the moment but The Camogie Association have plenty of challenges to keep you developing your skills.
-With free downloadable skills cards you will have plenty to keep you occupied.
+There may be a pause in training at the moment but The Camogie Association have plenty of challenges to keep you developing key skills.
+With free downloadable skills cards you will have plenty to keep you occupied and progressing.

-Cycling Ireland have hit the headlines with their competitive Zwift League which attracts over one thousand virtual competitors each weekend.
+Cycling Ireland hit the headlines with their competitive Zwift League which regularly attracted over one thousand virtual competitors.
 They also have a series of leisure and group rides through out the week.
 Read more about eracing here

 Teach your child to cycle: They also have a series of videos to help you teach your child to cycle .
 Follow the cycling guide here.